rpmuller/ePubs/WesternPhilosophy.md

 over two hundred years, from the accession of Augustus (30 BC) until the disasters of the third century.

-294

-THE ROMAN EMPIRE IN RELATION TO CULTURE

 Meanwhile the constitution of the Roman State had undergone important developments.
 Originally, Rome was a small City State, not very unlike those of Greece, especially such as, like Sparta, did not depend upon foreign commerce.
 Kings, like those of Homeric Greece, had been succeeded by an aristocratic republic.
 Gradually, while the aristocratic element, embodied in the Senate, remained powerful, democratic elements were added; the resulting compromise was regarded by Panaetius the Stoic (whose views are reproduced by Polybius and Cicero) as an ideal combination of monarchical, aristocratic, and democratic elements.
 But conquest upset the precarious balance; it brought immense new wealth to the senatorial class, and, in a slightly lesser degree, to the "knights," as the upper middle class were called.
 Italian agriculture, which had been in the hands of small farmers growing grain by their own labour and that of their families, came to be a matter of huge estates belonging to the Roman aristocracy, where vines and olives were cultivated by slave labour.
 The result was the virtual omnipotence of the Senate, which was used shamelessly for the enrichment of individuals, without regard for the interests of the State or the welfare of its subjects.

-A democratic movement, inaugurated by the Gracchi in the latter half of the second century BC, led to a series of civil wars, and finally as so often in Greece to the establishment of a 4 'tyranny."
+A democratic movement, inaugurated by the Gracchi in the latter half of the second century BC, led to a series of civil wars, and finally as so often in Greece to the establishment of a "tyranny."
 It is curious to see the repetition, on such a vast scale, of developments which, in Greece, had been confined to minute areas.
 Augustus, the heir and adopted son of Julius Caesar, who reigned from 30 BC to AD 14, put an end to civil strife, and (with